 After some preliminary conceptual and historical discussion of political theory generically, we'll begin by focussing on the classical political philosophy of Greece in the 4th and 3rd centuries BCE, especially on the seminal figure of Socrates (who didn't publish anything in writing) and on works by Plato and Aristotle which are still objects of study and debate today.
 We will also look briefly at the Classical Sceptics - the critics and rivals of Plato and Aristotle.
 The Greeks gave us the very word 'politics'.
 They started the 'western tradition'.
+They created "political" studies out of a fear of chaos and a yearning for stable and 'natural' order that still drives political thought and practice today.

 Next we'll turn to the 5th century A.D. to investigate the thought of St. Augustine, in which we see the impact on political thought of two great historical developments: the rise of the Roman Empire and the emergence of Christianity.
 The Romans gave us the concept of 'Empire'.
 The Catholic Church gave the 'west' the idea of 'Christendom'.
 From 500 A.D. to at least 1650 A.D.
 European politics was about Princes, Emperors and Popes.
+The rival sources of "universal" order, peace and justice in this era were God and Caesar.

 Eight hundred years later, in the works of St. Thomas Aquinas, the influences of Plato, Aristotle and St. Augustine are blended in a unique and powerful theory of politics, morality and society based on the important concept of 'Natural Law'.
 Modern theories of jurisprudence begin with St. Thomas's theory of natural law.
+Philosophy and theology are combined as foundations for a stale order expressed in the idea of law.

 Finally we cross the invisible (in fact non-existent) line which divides the 'late middle ages' from the renaissance, to look at the work of the notorious Niccolo Machiavelli, an author denounced - and diligently read - by thinkers from Shakespeare to Henry Kissinger.
-Is Machiavelli the first modern 'realist' in the history of western political thought, or merely the first great irreligious cynic?
+Machiavelli saw no universal or natural basis for order in the world.
+He saw politics as the creation of an artificial ordering of things known as "lo stato" - the state.
+States rise and fell, he thought, according to the political skills of rulers prepared to go outside the boundaries of conventional piety or orality, and according to simple chance or luck ("fortuna").
+Machiavelli may be the first modern 'realist' in the history of western political thought - or maybe just the first great irreligious cynic.

-The roots of modern social, economic and political thought, as something different from ancient and medieval approaches, can be traced to the 17th century (1600s), and connected to the core ideas of (at least) three very famous, if not specifically political thinkers: Francis Bacon, Rene Descartes and Isaac Newton.
+The roots of modern social, economic and political thought, as something different from ancient and medieval approaches, can be traced to the $17^{th}$ century (1600s), and connected to the core ideas of (at least) three very famous, if not specifically political thinkers: Francis Bacon, Rene Descartes and Isaac Newton.
 Before the Christmas break I'll give you some key characteristics of modern political thought as it was shaped by these sources.